Metro Trains Melbourne: Clifton Hill Group

-All trains (with the exception of those departing the city after midnight, all services after midnight run direct from Flinders Street) operate via the City Loop (in a clockwise direction from Jolimont station on weekdays and weekends).
+All trains (with the exception of those departing the city after midnight, all services after midnight run direct from Flinders Street) operate through the City Loop (in a clockwise direction from Jolimont station on weekdays and weekends).
 On most occasions in peak hour, Hurstbridge line trains operate express between Jolimont and Victoria Park, with the Mernda trains serving the intermediate stations.